British Legions: Venezuela and New Granada

-Ecuador and Perú
+Ecuador and Peru

 With the independence of Colombia and Venezuela secured, Bolivar and his patriot army along with the British Legions moved South to drive the Spanish out of Peru and Ecuador.
 They marched over the mountains again this time to a land of high volcanoes where they managed to force the Spanish to withdraw at the Battle of Bomboná on April 7, 1822.
 The following month the Legions assisted Sucre's army and marched higher still to Quito standing at 9,300 feet in the mountains.
 There on 24 May 1822, they fought on the flanks of a volcano at the Battle of Pichincha.
 The battle could have turned into a rout if the British and Irish troops had not thwarted a dangerous flank attack by the veteran Spanish Aragón battalion.
 The victory at Pichincha for the Patriot army secured independence for Ecuador.

 They took part in the last major campaign of the Independence wars in Peru during 1824; British volunteers, including the 1st Rifles under Sandes, were present at the Battle of Junin in August and the Battle of Ayacucho in December which marked the end of Spanish rule in South America.

 Aftermath

 The British Legions fought until the end of the wars, their number much depleted.
 Many of the survivors settled in the new states that they helped to create.
 For a long time they were largely forgotten to history.

 In the overall strategy British pressure by use of their navy and diplomacy was sufficient to prevent Spain from attempting any serious reassertion of its control over its lost colonies.
-At the same time British intervention between 1815 - 1819, was one of the key factors for the independence of South American states, in particular the role of the British Legions in Bolivar's campaigns.
+At the same time British intervention between 1815 and 1819, was one of the key factors for the independence of South American states, in particular the role of the British Legions in Bolivar's campaigns.